 However sometimes the snow melts early making the Valley Of Flowers in June a good proposition.
-But mostly visiting the Valley Of Flowers in June, especially early june is not a good idea.
-Saying this my first trek to the VOF was in Late June.
+But mostly visiting the Valley Of Flowers in June, especially early June is not a good idea, saying this my first trek to the Valley of Flowers was in Late June.

 I was rafting in Rishikesh when a fellow rafter mentioned about this trek in the himalayas.
 This was the first time I heard this valley mentioned.
 My curiosity was aroused.
 The way this guy described it made me think of the mythical Shangri-la.
 Till date I have done the Valley of Flowers Trek more than 10 times.
 However my first experience of the Valley of Flowers in June is as fresh as if I had done it yesterday.
 I was so excited about the trek that I ended up buying a 50mm 1.8 Nikkor lens.

 For the trek to the valley you need to reach Haridwar.
 The most convenient way to reach Haridwar is by train.
 I reached Haridwar early morning where I met my fellow trekkers .Together we commenced our journey for Govindghat.
 Govindghat is a small town about 18kms from Joshimath which serves as the base location for Hemkund Sahib and the Valley of flowers trek.